JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 ## Mesh

 Mesh networks are the most difficult networks to design for as they are the most general.
 If you don't have any infrastructure, such as cell towers or fiber optic cables or WiFi routers, then the devices themselves manage the network.
-Often times, devices will move, or join or leave the network at anytime.
-Since mesh networks are built to operate under these harsh constraints, they are often very useful in harsh environments such as outerspace or battlefields.
+Oftentimes, devices will move, or join or leave the network at any time.
+Since mesh networks are built to operate under these harsh constraints, they are often very useful in harsh environments such as outer space or battlefields.

 Imagine a space mission to a new planet, infrastructure would be hard to set up initially, so a mesh network would be helpful.
-Or if you want a backup network in case the primary one fails in a natural disaster or gets shutdown by a government, a mesh network can be spun up anywhere at anytime.
+Or if you want a backup network in case the primary one fails in a natural disaster or gets shutdown by a government, a mesh network can be spun up anywhere at any time.
 If you need to suddenly perform a search-and-rescue mission for people stuck in a cave system, then an ad-hoc network is essentially the only option you have.
 Or maybe you just want a quick network for your music festival in the middle of the desert.

 In our regiment metaphor this would look like we removed the General and now regiments have to communicate among themselves.